 Or garters to be exact!
 The groom traditionally removes this from the bride and tosses it to male friends.
 Whoever catches it should place it on the left leg of the girl who caught the bouquet!

 Once upon a time, weddings took place in the morning and gentlemen wore their morning attire, hence the ‘morning suit’.
 These days, black tie is the norm at formal functions, while lightweight suits are best for weddings abroad.

-Guests not turning up without warning is obviously a big no no!
-However, should this happen, delegate to a bridesmaid or planner to have the tables rearranged and settings taken away so you don’t leave some guests stranded next to empty seats!
+Guests not turning up without warning is obviously a big no-no!
+However, should this happen, delegate to a bridesmaid or planner to have the tables rearranged and settings taken away.
+This way you don’t leave some guests stranded next to empty seats!

 A typical order of service will run as follows:

 - Prayers; Hymn